Eschatology of Jehovah's Witnesses: Early expectations (1871–1881)

 The Second Adventists affiliated with Nelson H. Barbour expected a visible and dramatic return of Christ in 1873, and later in 1874.
 They agreed with other Adventist groups that the "time of the end", also called the "last days", had started in 1799.
 Soon after the 1874 disappointment, Barbour's group decided Christ had returned to the earth in 1874, but invisibly.
-Writing in his journal The Herald of the Morning in 1875, Barbour outlined his eschatological views and connected the years 1874, 1878, 1881, and 1914.
+Writing in his magazine The Herald of the Morning in 1875, Barbour outlined his eschatological views and connected the years 1874, 1878, 1881, and 1914.
 The "harvest" was to run from 1874 to the spring of 1878, concluding with "the translation of the living saints into the air."

 1881 would mark the restoration of the Jews to Palestine.
-The period from 1881 until 1914 would see the installation of God's kingdom on earth.

-Barbour wrote that in the 40 years from 1874 to 1914 "the 'time of trouble such as never was since there was a nation;' will be fulfilled.
-And in the mean time, the kingdom of God will be set up, 'break in pieces, and consume all these [Gentile] kingdoms,' 'and the stone become a great mountain, and fill the whole earth,' and usher in glory of the millennial age".
+The period from 1881 until 1914 would see the installation of God's kingdom on Earth.
+Barbour wrote that in the 40 years from 1874 to 1914 "the 'time of trouble such as never was since there was a nation' will be fulfilled.
+And in the mean time, the kingdom of God will be set up, 'break in pieces, and consume all these [Gentile] kingdoms,' 'and the stone become a great mountain, and fill the whole earth,' and usher in glory of the millennial age."